zacharyjbaker/Lorem-Ipsum-Pong/README.md

 # Lorem-Ipsum-Pong

 ### Lorem Ipsum is a game where you must belt Latin words to expel Satan\*.
-This incredible battle of good and evil, light and darkness, of the powers holy and unholy, is most accurately represented through a game of Pong.
+This antediluvian and incredible battle of good and evil, light and darkness, of the powers holy and unholy, is most accurately represented through a game of Pong.

 By singing the words in a higher pitch, you compel the paddle upwards, and by singing lower, you force it down.
 If you can get to five points, you win this stuggle and the shadows are turned.
 If your opponent, the Antichrist himself, wins, your soul is forfeit.
 Enjoy!